JuanaMery/Note/MarkDown.md

 ## 成功success

-take small steps reach your goal
+take small steps to reach your goal

 ## **Relationship**